 A feeling of safety and trust is a key component of community.
 We foster these qualities by assuming goodwill on everyone’s part, keeping agreements, utilizing non-violent communication techniques, being constant through conflict, and utilizing relevant group processes.

-We use the consensus decision-making process because we value every member’s participation and inherent wisdom.
+We use the consensus decision-making process whenever possible, because we value every member’s participation and inherent wisdom.
 Consensus empowers each of us as individuals while we work toward furthering the community’s needs and goals.

 Balancing Togetherness and Solitude

-We value both togetherness and solitude and seek a balance between them.
-Though we live in individual homes, we share a community garden, and intend to create other common spaces, such as a common house, for shared meals, celebrations, and other activities.
+We value both togetherness and solitude and seek a dynamic balance between them.
+Though we live in individual homes, we share community gardens, patio, greenhouses, sheds, gazebo, and intend to create other common spaces, such as a workshop space from a renovated garage.

 Participating in and Inspiring the Larger Community